-This Code of Conduct has been prepared to assist individual Council members to discharge their duties and responsibilities in a manner which will contribute to the greater good of ECU.
-It should be read in conjunction with the Corporate Governance Statement approved by the Council and Council Standing Orders.
+This Code of Conduct has been prepared to assist members of the Council and of specified Council Bodies to discharge their duties and responsibilities in a manner which will contribute to the greater good of ECU.
+It should be read in conjunction with the Corporate Governance Statement approved by the Council and the Council Standing Orders.